a-usr/a-usr/README.md

 ## Hello there

-I do many things, and programming is half of them
+I do many things, and programming is half of them.
+The other half is forgetting to push my repos.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=a-usr&show_icons=true&theme=highcontrast)](https://github.com/anuraghazra/github-readme-stats)
 <!--